DESIGN STORIES

 - Why Phone Cases Alone Are Not Enough

-Cases are excellent at absorbing shock.
+Cases are excellent at absorbing shocks.
+However, they leave gaps:

 1. They don’t prevent scratches on the device before the case is installed.